microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-post-attributesets.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|CustomSecAttributeDefinition.ReadWrite.All|

-The signed-in user must also be assigned the Attribute Definition Administrator directory role that permits them to create attribute sets.
-By default, Global Administrator and other administrator roles do not have permissions to read, filter, define, manage, or assign custom security attributes.
+The signed-in user must also be assigned the Attribute Definition Administrator [directory role](/azure/active-directory/roles/permissions-reference).
+By default, Global Administrator and other administrator roles do not have permissions to read, define, or assign custom security attributes.

 ## HTTP request